hyperstack-org/hyperstack/README.md

 record.id # a identifier
 record.updated_at # a time stamp
 record.destroyed? # to identify if its scheduled for destruction

+# when using relations controller
+record.touch # to update updated_at, identicating that something about that record changed
+             # for example it has been added to a relation
 ```

 ### Stage 1 - Wrap a REST API with Ruby classes to represent Models